rz3n/dotfiles/README.md

 The difference is.
 This script go down in the directory tree creating directories and linking files.

-For example:
+## #For example:
-:You already have a .config file, but you don't want keep all those files in your dotfiles repository.
+You already have a .config file, but you don't want keep all those files in your dotfiles repository.
 This script will only create links to the wanted files.

 Thank you for reading this and trying use my script.
 Feel free to make suggestions or submit a pull request to implement your ideas.